TheKK/rainbow-dot/README.md

 Hope it can be finished...

 My goal is not to finish this game, but learn about "How to make a game and what skill I need".
-This repo will recored all my process before I make it playable and fun stuff.
+This repo will recored all my progress before I make it playable and become fun.

 Screenshot
 ----------